Skip to main content

 New in v0.5.0

 Add a new UI translation.
 Can be used to override existing translation strings as well.
-See TranslationStrings for the available transtion strings.
+See available translation strings here.

 See translations.